 Our remote readable 1.5" Stainless Steel Pulse Output Water Meters are a great solution for remotely, or locally, monitoring water consumption.

 This is a well made, industrial grade, stainless steel (304 grade) water meter.
 You can use it as a traditional water meter where you read the water consumption off of the face of the meter.
 It also has the added functionality of being able to connect the pulse output wires to a pulse counting device.
 This meter produces a pulse for every 0.10ft³ (1 pulse = approx. 0.748 gal.) that flows by the meter, these pulses can be then picked up and counted by our pulse counting devices.
+The pulse output wires can be extended up to 10,000 ft.

 This meter is not NSF 61 certified.
 For an NSF 61 certified model, please take a look at our SPWM-150-NSF.